Deep Contradictions Remain At The Core Of The Israeli-Palestinian Conflict

 But when questioned, Radwan conceded that Hamas has not changed its basic position.
 "Hamas does not recognize the Zionist entity," he said, "because it's an occupation."

-Israel's army says at least 14 of those killed Monday by Israeli troops were armed with guns who tried to attack troops — though this accounts for only a fraction of the number of Palestinians killed on that day.
+Israel's army says at least 14 of those killed Monday by Israeli troops were armed with guns and tried to attack troops — though this accounts for only a fraction of the number of Palestinians killed on that day.
 A Hamas official said in a TV interview that 50 of those killed were members of Hamas, but that does not mean they were armed.

 Regardless of the precise tactics Hamas used on Monday, it still has a militant wing with bases in Gaza, and its leaders still maintain that armed resistance is legitimate.